Skip to main content

 Fix: go to GMC > Business info > Shipping and returns > Return policies.
 Set the policy to match your Shopify returns page word for word.
 Same return window.
 Same conditions.
 Same exceptions (sale items, undergarments, opened packaging).
 Then in GMC, there is a "verify website" option - use it to trigger a re-crawl of the returns page.

+Merchant Center wants a business email address and a phone number that a shopper can see on your site without clicking anything, plus a physical address if you are a registered business.
 GMC requires visible business contact information on the website.
 Missing it triggers an account-level warning that prevents new products from serving even when individual products are approved.

 What GMC needs to see:

-• A business email address - not a contact form, an actual address (hello@brandname.com)
+• A business email address, not a contact form, an actual address (hello@brandname.com)

 • A phone number - ideally on the Contact page and in the site footer